michelefenu/poopsweeper/README.md

 # PoopSweeper

-A little browser game that I made to play with Angular while I was studing it.
+A little browser game that I made to play with the Angular Framework while I was studing it.

 It is like minesweeper, but I am a pacifist, so... poops instead of bombs.